NVIDIA/DeepLearningExamples/PyTorch/SpeechSynthesis/FastPitch/README.md

 FastPitch is trained on a publicly available [LJ Speech dataset](https://keithito.com/LJ-Speech-Dataset/).

-This model is trained with mixed precision using Tensor Cores on Volta, Turing, and the NVIDIA Ampere GPU architectures.
-Therefore, researchers can get results from 2.0x to 2.7x faster than training without Tensor Cores, while experiencing the benefits of mixed precision training.
+This model is trained with mixed precision using Tensor Cores on NVIDIA Volta, NVIDIA Turing, and the NVIDIA Ampere GPU architectures.
+Therefore, researchers can get results from 2.0x to 2.7x faster than training without Tensor Cores while experiencing the benefits of mixed precision training.
 This model is tested against each NGC monthly container release to ensure consistent accuracy and performance over time.

 ### Model architecture